[HISTORY: Adopted by the Town Council of the Town of Pinedale as indicated in article histories. Amendments noted where applicable.]

 It is unlawful for any person or persons in the Town to vend, sell, barter or dispose of for pecuniary benefit or advantage, either directly or indirectly, in person or by agent or employee, at retail, any spirituous or intoxicating liquors without first having obtained a retail liquor license; provided, however, that this article does not apply to drugstores selling liquors under special permit issued by the Wyoming Liquor Commission, for the purpose of filling bona fide prescriptions written by duly licensed physicians, surgeons and dentists.

 Any person or persons desiring to obtain a license to vend, sell, barter or dispose of, for any purpose, or in any way, at retail, any spirituous or intoxicating liquors shall, before vending, selling, bartering or disposing of such liquor or liquors, make written application for the license to the Mayor and Town Council upon forms and in the manner provided by the laws of the state.

 No person or persons shall vend, sell or barter spirituous or intoxicating liquors in the Town without first having paid to the Town a license fee and having obtained a license to do so.
-The Town may issue the following annual licenses pursuant to state law and this chapter at the indicated annual license rate set by resolution and payable in advance.
+The Town may issue the following annual licenses pursuant to state law and this chapter at the annual license rate set by resolution and payable in advance.
 All license holders shall be notified two weeks by mail prior to new fee being set by resolution.